swasher/minesweeper/README.md

 pyautogui
 -----------------

-PyAutoGUI is a cross-platform GUI automation Python module for human beings.
+**[not used]** PyAutoGUI is a cross-platform GUI automation Python module for human beings.
 Used to programmatically control the mouse & keyboard.
  [github](https://github.com/asweigart/)

 python-imagesearch